Go to the main content section Anchor point

 • (3) Visibility is poor in the wilderness at night.
 Do not drive away from the campsite.

-• (1) Be cautious against fire.
-Do not set off firecrackers, fireworks or sky lanterns to avoid causing any fire.
+• (1) Be cautious with fire.
+Do not set off firecrackers, fireworks, or sky lanterns to avoid causing any fire.

 • (3) Do not use candles or mosquito coils inside the tent for lighting or mosquito repellent.